Kharouk/CV/README.md

 - Digital Marketing Intensive
 - Presented a well-thought-out plan to launch a tech start-up that makes travelling cheaper and more accessible to everyone.

-## Experience

-**Freelance Content Writer** (Aug '17 to May '18)
-- Worked multiple different positions, working with stakeholders and clients writing scripts, short stories, and doing translation work.
-- Specialised in Digital Marketing, setting up and monitoring Google Analytics accounts and using SMART strategies for advertising campaigns for various companies.

-**Script Supervisor** (Jan '18 to May '18)
-- Worked as a Script Supervisor on Set for short film productions, working closely with Directors and Producers.
-Good attention to detail was required.

-**Ghostwriter** (Oct '17 to Apr '18)
-- Collaborated with writing manager to fulfil the needs of the client.
-- Created content tailored to a specific target audience and writing style.
 ## Hobbies
 ### Creativity
 - Love to [Write][1]